Available with Spatial Analyst license.

 A keyword defining the manner in which the values and zones on the input destination data will be interpreted in the cost path calculations:

 The threshold that the accumulative cost values cannot exceed.
 If an accumulative cost distance exceeds this value, the output value for the pixel location will be NoData.
 The maximum distance defines the extent for which the accumulative cost distances are calculated.
-The default distance is to the edge of the output raster.
+The default distance is to the extent of the output raster.

 Multiplier to Apply to Costs